salcedoe/MtMdocs/docs/dataProcessing/SamplesDistributions.md

 >With a representative sample that has high external validity, you can make inferences (or predictions) about the population at large.

-## The Bell Curve (and other distributions)
+## The Bell Curve is Normal

 ![img-name](images/bell-curve-you-are-here.png){ width="250"}

 When you measure things, like humans, you will find that their parts vary: height, weight, foot size, the spacing between the eyes.
 These parts all use the same template, but vary in dimension.
-If you take a lot of these measurements, i.e. measure a large sample, and plot the measurements as a histogram, you often get a bell-shaped histogram.
+If you take a lot of these measurements (i.e. a large sample), and plot the measurements as a histogram, you often get a bell-shaped histogram.
 In fact, the bell curve shape was so common, they called it a "Normal" curve (or, if you're boring, a Gaussian curve, after the [wrong mathematician](https://en.wikipedia.org/wiki/Abraham_de_Moivre) Johann Carl Friedrich Gauss).

 For example, if you measure the heights of a bunch of women, you get a histogram that looks something like this: